 This incredible slow cooker corned beef hash is the perfect all in one dish.
 It has amazing chunks of potato, beef, and onion.
-It’s also got some delicious herbs such as thyme and parsley.
+It also has some delicious herbs such as thyme and parsley.

 Personally, I prefer to use fresh corned beef, so I usually make some the day before in the slow cooker.
-However, if you don’t mind then the tinned meat works just as well so feel free to pick whatever best suits your needs.
+However, if you do not mind, then the tinned meat works just as well.
 You can find tinned corned beef at pretty much any good supermarket or even online at places like Amazon.

-The leftovers of this will reheat nicely so make sure you keep them, just store in the fridge until required then heat in the microwave or a preheated oven.
+The leftovers of this dish will reheat nicely, so make sure you keep them.
+Store in the fridge until required, then heat in the microwave or a preheated oven.
 If you prefer, you can also freeze the leftovers and simply reheat when you need them.

-If you want to see how this delicious corned beef hash recipe is done, then be sure to check out the short and snappy video I have prepared below.
+Watch the video below to see how to make this corned beef hash in the slow cooker.
 Alternatively, you can find the full written recipe right below the video.

 Slow Cooker Corned Beef Hash Recipe